mybestlearning/RepData_PeerAssessment1/PA1.md

 ## [1] 10766.19
 ```

-When imputing missing data with the average number of steps in the same 5-min interval, both the mean and the median have the same value,`mean_stepsperday_newset`.
+When imputing missing data with the average number of steps in the same 5-min interval, both the mean and the median have the same value,1.0766189\times 10^{4}.

 ## Are there differences in activity patterns between weekdays and weekends?